rackerlabs/support-how-to/content/how-to/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account/index.md

 - If necessary, installs the vendor-provided kernel and prepare for updates.

-**Note**: Because rebooting a server during the upgrade process might cause problems, you should make an image of each server before an upgrade.
+**Note**: Because rebooting a server during the upgrade process might cause problems, you should image each server before an upgrade.
 Rackspace does not perform this step for you.
 You should also ensure that all of your services (such as MySQL) restart upon reboot before you upgrade.

- In addition, you need to open port 445 for Microsoft Windows&reg; or port 22 for Linux for the automation to run successfully.
-Rackspace can only open ports manually after you associate a server to a Managed Operations account.
+ In addition, you need to open port `445` for Microsoft Windows&reg; or port `22` for Linux for the automation to run successfully.
+Rackspace can open ports manually only after you associate a server to a Managed Operations account.

 We recommend that you work with your account manager (AM) throughout the